Chirocephalus marchesonii

 Chirocephalus marchesonii is a species of fairy shrimp in the family Chirocephalidae.
 It is endemic to Pilate Lake.

 Discovery

-The Chirocephalus marchesonii was observed for the first time in 1954 by Vittorio Marchesoni, director of the Botanical Institute of the University of Camerino, during an excursion.
+Chirocephalus marchesonii was observed for the first time in 1954 by Vittorio Marchesoni, director of the Botanical Institute of the University of Camerino, during an excursion.
 New samples were studied in 1957 by Ruffo and Vesentini, who established that it was a new species of crustacean.
 Chirocephalus name is in tribute to his first discoverer Vittorio Marchesoni.